utopia-foss/utopia/doc/getting_started/tutorial.rst

 After having worked through it, you can apply the learned concepts and methods to all available models; the content and available parameters may change but the structure remains the same.
 You can also use this tutorial as a reference guide, in which you can look up how to run a model simulation or configure plots.

 This requires that you already installed *Utopia* as described in the :doc:`README <../README>`.
 If you have not done so already, please do so now.
 Alternatively, you can use the **Utopia docker image**, which does not require an installation.
 For usage instructions, see `ccees/utopia <https://hub.docker.com/r/ccees/utopia>`_ on docker hub.
 Note that some parts of the tutorial are not relevant when using Utopia from within the docker container.

-Also note, that this guide does not go into how building your own model in *Utopia* works; for that, please refer to :doc:`how-to-build-a-model`.
+Also note, that this guide does not go into how building your own model in *Utopia* works; for that, please refer to :ref:`impl_step_by_step`.
-Before you start building your model, however, you should have familiarized yourself with the core concepts of *Utopia* and the work flow of Git projects, as covered by this tutorial and the :doc:`Greenhorn Guide <greenhorn-guide>`, respectively.
+Before you start building your model, however, you should have familiarized yourself with the core concepts of *Utopia* and the work flow of Git projects, as covered by this tutorial and the :ref:`dev_workflow` page, respectively.

 So far for an introduction.
 Let's dive in! 🤓